nextflow-io/training/docs/index.md

 Whilst you can follow the materials any time, you'll probably get most out of them by joining an organised training event.
 Free online events are organised regularly with the nf-core community, see the [nf-core events page](https://nf-co.re/events) for more.

+We have several workshops available on this website - find the one that's right for you!

 [![Open in GitPod](https://img.shields.io/badge/Gitpod-%20Open%20in%20Gitpod-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/nextflow-io/training)

-## Available workshops
+## Nextflow Training

-We have several workshops available on this website.
-Find the one that's right for you:

 !!! exercise "Foundational Training"